Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 #### How to contribute bugfix/feature?

-At this moment we have separate streams/branches for bugfixes and features as we utilize releasing from default branch (`master`).
+At this moment we have separate streams/branches for bugfixes and features as we utilize releasing from the default branch (`master`).
-Bugfix shall land in this `master` branch compare to feature which shall land in `release/1.2-dev`.
+Bugfix shall land in this `master` branch compare to the feature branch which shall land in `release/1.2-dev`.
-This means that in this time you starting your contribution and creating branch according to question 2) you shall start this new branch from master or future release.
+This means that in this time you starting your contribution and creating a branch according to question 2) you shall start this new branch from master or future release.
 Later in PR creation also pay attention to set properly the target branch, a simple understanding is that the staring (base) and target branch shall be the same.

-_Note, that this flow may change after 1.2 release as we will adjust releasing strategy._
+_Note, that this flow may change after the 1.2 release as we will adjust releasing strategy._

 #### How to fix PR with mixed base nad target branch?

-It can easily happen that you start your PR as bug-fix (and already created a PR accordingly) which turned to  be rather a feature or other way around.
+It can easily happen that you start your PR as a bug-fix (and already created a PR accordingly) which turned to be rather a feature or the other way around.
-Do not panic, the solution is very straight forward and a quite simple.
+Do not panic, the solution is very straightforward and quite simple.
-You need to do this two steps and in fact it do not matter much on the order:
+You need to do these two steps and in fact, it does not matter much on the order:
    - Ask someone from Core to change the base/target branch to the correct one
-   - Rebase or cherry-pick your commit onto correct base branch...
+   - Rebase or cherry-pick your commit onto the correct base branch...

-Let's show how to dela with the git... the sample case is moving PR from `master` to `release/1.2-dev` assuming my branch name is `my-branch` and the last true master commit is `ccc111` and your first commit is `mmm222`.
+Let's show how to deal with the git... the sample case is moving PR from `master` to `release/1.2-dev` assuming my branch name is `my-branch` and the last true master commit is `ccc111` and your first commit is `mmm222`.
    * **Cherry-picking** way
      ```bash
      git checkout my-branch
-     # create local backup of your branch
+     # create a local backup of your branch
      git checkout -b my-branch-backup
      # reset your branch to the correct base
      git reset release/1.2-dev --hard
      # ACTION: this step is much easier to do with IDE
-     #  so open one and cherry pich you last commits from `my-branch-backup`
+     #  so open one and cherry-pick your last commits from `my-branch-backup`
      #  resolve all eventual conflict as the new base may contain different code
      # when all done, push back to the open PR
      git push -f